FAQ

 None of our products contain soy in any form.
 Unlike many brands of tuna, Sustainable Seas tuna does not contain vegetable broth, hydrolyzed vegetable proteins or any other liquids or fillers, which often contain soy.

 Sustainable Seas does not use gluten in any form.
 Sustainable Seas salmon are packed in their own natural juices.
-Our sardines, which are packed in water or olive oil, and our tuna options which are packed in water or other flavored ingredients are all naturally free of gluten.
+Our tuna options which are packed in water or other flavored ingredients are all naturally free of gluten.

 A third party testing agency has found gluten to be non-detectable in all Sustainable Seas products, and we continue to monitor gluten presence through third party testing.